Depart the banking capital for the beauty of La Serenissma. Learn about taking the train from Milan to Venice.

 Direct Trains from Milan to Venice

 Most of the AV trains from Milan to Venice are direct, which means you don’t have to change trains along the way.
-Some options do require a change, with a high-speed train getting you as far as Venezia Mestre—the mainland station—from which you’d travel the remaining short distance on a slower regional train.
-Be sure to pay attention to ticket details when you’re booking so you know what your itinerary requires.
+Some options do require a change, with a high-speed train getting you as far as Venezia Mestre station on the mainland, followed by a slower regional train to get you to Santa Lucia station.
+Be sure to pay attention to ticket details when you’re booking so you know what your itinerary entails.
 As noted above, Italo trains do not provide direct service from Milan to Venice.

 Frecciarossa and Frecciabianca Amenities on Trains from Milan to Venice